 Training for the Camino

 If you’re like us, an outdoor person, and used to hiking with a backpack you don’t need any special training for the Camino.
 The only important thing to remember is to make sure your shoes are worn and not brand new.
-Due to long distances on the Camino blister are a common problem for experienced hikers.
+Blisters are a common problem on the Camino even for experienced hikers.

 Step 1.
 If walking with a backpack is not something you do often then doing some training is a good idea.
 Start with doing shorter hikes/walks, 5-10 km (depending on your fitness level).
 If there are no hiking trails near where you live you can do a weekend trip to the nearest trails, walk in the park or do a couple of rounds around your neighborhood.

 If for some reason you can’t walk outdoor walking on a treadmill is a good alternative.
 It’s better if you start walking in the shoes you’re planning to wear on the Camino to get used to them and make sure you’re comfortable.

 Step 2.
 After a couple of times start increasing your distance adding 2 km at a time.
 If you feel really comfortable and walking is easy for you you can add 5 km to your distance.
 Your average walking day on the Camino is about 23 km; some days are shorter but there are longer days as well.
 Build up your training distance to 23 km.

 Step 3.
 Walking with a fully loaded backpack is significantly more difficult.
 You can start training without any extra weight or with a small day pack carrying water and snacks and gradually add weight.
 For walking the Camino try to make your backpack as light as possible, 5-6kg is a good weight.